niharmehta/juicepass_proxy_install_scripts/README.md

 ** IF A netfilter/iptables persistant dialog box pops up asking if you want to save your netfilter rules (iptables rules) .. say NO as it is a new install .
 Rules will be added later in the script.
 This should not be neceessary as

-7)	When complete reboot.
-sudo reboot

-8) If you have not already, reconfigure your Juicebox to the new SSID and Passphrase configured in the hostapd section.
+7) If you have not already, reconfigure your Juicebox to the new SSID and Passphrase configured in the hostapd section.
-9) Your Juicepassproxy is now ready to use.
+8) Your Juicepassproxy is now ready to use.
 It should connect to your Juicebox and MQTT server.